noxonsu/DAOwidget/README.md

 Where
-`data-network` is chainID from this list https://chainlist.org/ `data-token-address`, 'data-token-symbol', 'data-token-decimals': address and variables of your erc20 contract `data-color-template`: dark_template or light_template
+`data-network` is chainID from this list https://chainlist.org/

+`data-token-address`, `data-token-symbol`, `data-token-decimals`: address and variables of your erc20 contract

+`data-color-template`: dark_template or light_template

 ## Features